janscience/Teensy_Amp/R4.0/README.md

    - Remove R20, R21, R22.
    - Replace standoffs by header pins.
    - Connect BCK, LRCK and DOUT to Teensy I2S bus.
+   - Only the first two channels are transmitted via DOUT.
+   - The last two channels are transmitted via DOUT2, use AudioInputI2CQuad.
    - Works!

-4. Read as TDM stream with Teensy:
-   - Configure TDM via PurePath Console:
-     - I2S_FMT register: FMT=TDM, TX_WLEN=16bit, TDM_LRCK_MODE=1/256, RX_WLEN=16bit.
-     - TDM_OSEL=4ch TDM
-   - Play around with TDM offset.

 5. Control I2C from Teensy:
-   - Connect Teensy I2C via J1.
+   - Connect Teensy I2C via J7.
-   - Configure PCM186x using the configuation saved from PurePath Console.
-   - Improve control code.
+   - Coded in TeeRec::ControlPCM186x
    - See section 9.3.9.8 for how to change sampling rates.
+   - Works!

 ### Pins